Palette-Labs-Inc/protocol/docs/rfcs/00002-registry.md

 ## Abstract

 This document outlines a proposal for a decentralized registry infrastructure.
-This proposal advocates for permissionless registration onto an EVM compatible blockchain, leveraging existing cryptographic standards (`secp256k1` for signing and `keccak256` for hashing) to simplify Authorization signatures between [Node Operators](./OVERVIEW.md#node-operator) during server-to-server network requests.
+This proposal advocates for permissionless registration onto an EVM compatible blockchain, leveraging existing cryptographic standards (`secp256k1` for signing and `keccak256` for hashing) to simplify Authorization signatures between [Node Operators](./lifecycle-apis.md#node-operator) during server-to-server requests.

 For technical details on the registration process, please see the [@palette-labs/registry repository](https://github.com/Palette-Labs-Inc/registry/)